SherG/s2/blog/facebook-ads-roi.md

 ## You're Closer Than You Think

-Now let's pull the lens back further.
-Should the business owner feel frustrated because of all the follow-up calls he had to make or emails he had to send to those 16 people?

 To really get a handle on ROI we need to have our goal in mind.
 In this case, the owner would be thrilled to add $100,000 more to his annual revenue.
 So let's set that as the goal.

 Let's assume, for the sake of this article, that he continues to make 2 sales a month via his Facebook Lead Ads campaigns.
 How long will it take him to add $100k of revenue to his business?